ISO 13485 Certification for Medical Devices

 • Maintain supplier files

-• Control outsourced sterilization or special processes
+• Control outsourced sterilization and special processes

-Regulators frequently review supplier control during inspections.
+Regulators frequently examine supplier controls during inspections.

-Production & Process Validation
+Production and Process Validation

 Where processes cannot be fully verified by inspection, validation is required.

-• Sterilization processes
+• Sterilization

 • Software validation